 -If you’re bringing your own instrument, make sure it is in good playing order.( Newish strings for guitarists, stretch em out so they stay in tune!).If you are expecting to use an instrument at the studio, make sure they have one!
 Please contact Sarah for studio info, we are trying to keep the calls to the studio at a minimum, they are very busy).

 -Come rested and ready.
 Don’t blow out your voice the day before practicing or gigging!

 What to Bring:

--A copy of Your instrumental track if you plan on recording to one.
-Also, please send an MP3 version of the track to the instructor (email@example.com) in advance of the session.
-If there’s time we’ll have it cued up and ready to go when you walk in.
+-Your prerecorded track.
+If you plan on recording to a prerecorded track, please send the track to me in advance of the session (firstname.lastname@example.org)., and bring a copy of the track with you in case for some reason it does not reach me.
+If there's time we'll have it cued up and ready to go when you walk in.

 This should be a fun learning experience.
 Be prepared and do your best.